List of Marvel Comics characters: X: Second version

-Xilora
+Xemu

+Xemu, formerly known as Zemu, is a character appearing in Marvel Comics.
+Xemu was created by Stan Lee, Larry Lieber, and Jack Kirby and first appeared in Strange Tales #103 (December 1962).

+Xemu is the ruler of the Fifth Dimension.
+He usurped Phineas as ruler until a group of rebels with help from Human Torch imprisoned him.
+After breaking out and retaking the Fifth Dimension, Xemu attacked and tried to take over Attilan, home of the Inhumans.
+He was stopped by the Fantastic Four.

+Xenith

+Xenith is a character appearing in American comic books by Marvel Comics.
+She first appeared in Starmasters #1 (October, 1995).

+Xenith is the leader of the new Imperial Guard.
+She is a Strontian and a cousin of Gladiator and Kid Gladiator.
+She is a criminal who was captured by the Shi'ar Empire prior to leading the Imperial Guard.

+Xilo

-Xilora, formerly known as Xilo, is a character appearing in American comic books published by Marvel Comics.
+Xilo, also known as Xilora, is a character appearing in American comic books published by Marvel Comics.
 He was created by Gerry Duggan and Pepe Larraz, and first appeared in Planet-Size X-Men #1 (August 2021).

-Originating from the ancient Threshold civilization two billion years ago, the mutant that would eventually take the name Xilo was one of two survivors of Threshold's fall, the other being Okkara.
-During the fall, he was injured so severely that he lost many of his memories and needed millions of years to heal and recover.
-He remained with Okkara and served as its defender, taking many different names over time, until the island was attacked by the forces of Amenth and split into Krakoa and Arakko.
-He, along with all the other Okkaran mutants, was voluntarily sealed away in Amenth with Arakko to stop the invasion.
-For the next several thousand years, he served on the Great Ring of Arakko as the chief historian, consulted on all matters of history and lore.
-At some point, he took the name Stulgid.
-After Arakko and its inhabitants returned to Earth, Stulgid changed his name to Xilo-Who-Was-Stulgid and later to simply Xilo.
+Originating from the ancient Threshold civilization two billion years ago, Xilo was one of two survivors of Threshold's fall, the other being Okkara.
+During the fall, he was severely injured and lost many of his memories, requiring millions of years to recover.
+He remained with Okkara and served as its defender, taking many different names over time, until Okkara was attacked by the forces of Amenth and split into Krakoa and Arakko.
+Xilo, along with the other Okkaran mutants, was voluntarily sealed in Amenth along with Arakko to stop the invasion.
+For the next several thousand years, Xilo served on the Great Ring of Arakko as its chief historian.

-Xilo was enlisted to help terraform Mars into a suitable home for Arakko, using his powers to fertilize the soil and create a breathable atmosphere.

-When the Eternal Uranos attacked Arakko, Xilo was gravely injured, reduced to 13.5% of his original body mass and losing millennia of memories.
-Having lost a great deal of his identity, he renamed himself That-Which-Was-Xilo to reflect this.
+Xilo assists in terraforming Mars when Arakko is relocated there.
+When Uranos attacks Arakko, Xilo is gravely injured, reduced to 13.5% of his original body mass and losing millennia of memories.
+Having lost a great deal of his identity, he renames himself That-Which-Was-Xilo to reflect this.

-When Genesis returned to Arakko and incited a civil war, That-Which-Was-Xilo sided with Storm.
-To survive in his weakened state, he partially merged with the Fisher King, becoming dormant and occasionally warning his host of danger.
-During the final battle of the war, the Fisher King got close to a blinded Ora Serrata.
-That-Which-Was-Xilo seized the opportunity to leave the Fisher King (killing him in the process) and take control of Ora.
-He took the new name Xilora, unified the Great Ring of Arakko, and declared the end of the Genesis War.
+When Genesis returns to Arakko and incites a civil war, That-Which-Was-Xilo sides with Storm.
+To survive in his weakened state, he partially merges with the Fisher King.
+During the final battle of the war, That-Which-Was-Xilo leaves the Fisher King's body and takes control of Ora Serrata, declaring the end of the Genesis War.

 Powers and abilities

-Xilora is an Omega-level mutant whose body consists of an insect collective that can act as a single being or separate into innumerable tendrils.
+Xilo is an Omega-level mutant whose body consists of an insect collective that can act as a single being or separate into innumerable tendrils.
 He is able to merge with other beings, replacing their flesh with himself and manipulating them according to his intention.
 As a collective, he can replace parts of himself and is functionally immortal, having been alive for at least two billion years.
-If his body is damaged, he will permanently lose parts of his memory.

-After merging with Ora Serrata, Xilora gained her ability to erase things in sight from existence.